Noeda/rllama/README.md

 In this mode, you need to type your prompt before the AI starts doing its work.
-If the AI outputs token sequence given in `--interactive-stop` (defaults to `[EOF]`) then it will ask for another input.
+If the AI outputs token sequence given in `--interactive-stop` (defaults to `</s>`) then it will ask for another input.
 You probably want to have `"Human:
 "` or something similar, see example below.

 `--interactive-prompt-postfix` is appended automatically to your answers.
 You can use this to force the AI to follow a pattern.
+`--hide-interactions` is here to hide the words already type (works well with multi-lining.

-Here is a full example of interactive mode command line:
+Here is a full example of
+interactive mode command line:

 ```shell